 We know you.
-You want to throw that photo-worthy, gilded, rainbow dream-party for your fairy princess unicorn.
+You want to throw that photo-worthy, gilded, rainbow dream party for your fairy princess unicorn.
 We also know you have barely slept, are managing a work/life balance (which is a lot of work it turns out) and when it comes to crafts, well, let’s just say we are all familiar with the term “Pinterest fail.”
-Which is why we created this little cheater’s guide, so that you can have your rainbow snacks and actually have time to eat them too.
+This is why we created this little cheater’s guide, so that you can have your rainbow snacks and actually have time to eat them too.
 Read on for some of the easiest unicorn ideas around.

 photo: kaboompics via pixabay

 Birthday party hat cones, worn low enough to be on their forehead.
 Yeah, you know what we mean.
 They kinda do it anyway!
 If you are feeling fancy you can replace the elastic with a nice ribbon.
 Bonus points for gold hats, but rainbow polka-dot works too (i.e. whatever is in stock at the party store).